-We further demonstrate a scalable atmospheric plasma process to rapidly form mechanically robust photoactive perovskite films in open air at linear deposition rates exceeding 2 cm/s.
-In contrast to conventional solution-processing, our Rapid Spray Plasma Processing (RSPP) uses clean dry air to produce a combination of reactive species (photons, metastables, and radicals) and thermal energy to rapidly convert the perovskite film after spray-coating.
+We demonstrate a scalable atmospheric plasma process to rapidly form mechanically robust photoactive perovskite films in open air at high linear deposition rates.
+In contrast to conventional solution-processing, our Rapid Spray Plasma Processing (RSPP) uses a combination of reactive species (photons, metastables, and radicals) and thermal energy to rapidly convert the perovskite film after spray-coating.
 We use RSPP to deposit pinhole-free, large-area, robust perovskite films with a ten-fold increase in fracture toughness and improved efficiency compared to control devices.

 Large-area perovskite devices deposited by RSPP with an average efficiency of 13.4%